arpit-agr/code-squad-work/src/index.md

 about:
   heading: "Who are we"
   content:
+    - "We are on a mission to inspire the next generation to be coders and not fashionistas."
-    - "CodeSquad is an online learning platform designed to help schools implement a coding program for grades 1-10.
-Our platform includes curriculum, tools, and resources required to run a successful coding program, without any external teachers."
+    - "An online learning platform designed to help schools implement a coding program for grades 1-10.
+Includes curriculum, tools, and resources required to run a successful Coding program, without any external teachers."
-    - "We are an edtech company with proven experience in teaching coding across geographies.
-We are on a mission to inspire the next generation to be coders and not fashionistas."
+    - "Created by CodeSquad, an edtech company with proven experience in teaching coding across geographies"
     - "Simplify coding & make it fun & effective for your classrooms!!"
   imageUrl: "kids.jpg"
   imageAlt: "Kids studying coding on a laptop in a classroom"